cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                    (for primitive roots and RSA fix points)
                  - Appendices with function overviews also for CT2 and JCT
                  - Added the menu paths of CT2 and JCT in the foot notes.
+                 Edition 13 (2022) is again a major update to come soon.

 - Presentation about CT1 updated in March 2017.
   The description of the overall CrypTool project, and the information